 - The IUD is more effective than the contraceptive pill at preventing pregnancy – less than 1% of women who use the IUD get pregnant.

 The emergency contraceptive pill is widely available.
 You can also get it from your GP and one of our clinics.
 Contact us if you require the coil.

 Some pharmacies offer the emergency contraception pill free to under 25s.
-See the map.
+See the map below.
 It is also available for over 25s to buy.